The Threepenny Opera (film): Songs

 Not all the songs from the stage production were used in the film.
 Songs that were used include "The Ballad of Mackie Messer", "Love Duet", "Barbara Song", "Is It a Lot I'm Asking?", "The Ballad of the Ship with Fifty Cannons", "The Cannon Song", and "Song of the Insufficiency of Human Endeavor".

 Release

 The Threepenny Opera was the first film presented at Warner Brothers' new foreign-language theater in New York City.

 The versions of the film released in the United States and the United Kingdom were shorter than the 110 minutes of the original German version.

 Reception

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+Leonard Maltin gave it three and a half of four stars: "Fine musical satire chronicling activities of dashing gangster Forster, his cohorts, and antagonists, with Lenya outstanding as Pirate Jenny."